Dallas / Fort Worth and Me

 • June 27-29.
 Festival of Freedom.
 Pecan Grove Park, Rowlett.
 A weekend of musical entertainment and fireworks, celebrating Independence Day.

-• Last week of June (TBA).
+• June 28.
 Allen USA Festival.
-Allen.
+Celebration Park, Allen.
 An annual music and arts festival that also includes balloon launches, a golf tournament, and fireworks.

 July

-• Early July.
+• July 3-11.
 Mimir Chamber Music Festival.
 Texas Christian University, Fort Worth.
 A gathering of premier chamber musicians from all over with world, with live performances open to the public.

 • July 3.
 Kaboom Town!
 Addison Circle Park, Addison.
 A huge Fourth of July party featuring fireworks choreographed to music.